Medical Negligence Lawyers

 At Revolution Law we are proud to have Senior Lawyer Olamide Kowalik managing all medical negligence personal injury claims.
 Olamide is an expert medical negligence and malpractice lawyer who previously worked for one of Australia’s biggest law firms where she represented in some of the most significant and complex medical personal injury cases in QLD.
 Olamide Kowalik is recognised on the Doyle’s List of Leading Medical Negligence Compensation Lawyers for Queensland.
 The Doyle’s list is a prestigious achievement recognising the expertise and skills of a lawyer within their field of practice.

 Due to the complexities of medical negligence claims it is important to have legal representation that is confident and capable of managing these claims in an expert manner to ensure the best possible outcome.
-Not all personal injury lawyers necessarily have the knowledge and skill set that is required to efficiently run medical negligence claims to a high standard.
-With Olamide’s recognised experience you can feel assured that your matter is in capable hands
+Not all personal injury lawyers necessarily have the knowledge claims to a high standard.
+With Olamide's recognised experience you cn feel assured that your matter is in capable hands.

 If you would like free initial advice, then you can request a call back from Olamide Kowalik via the online submission form or alternatively contact Revolution Law on 3416 4999.